technicalnbfc/technicalnbfc.github.io/blog/_posts/2024-12-30-registration-info-seniors-and-juniors.md

 NBFC offers good value for money registration fees.
 We can do this because we have a hard-working group of volunteers- groundsmen, cleaners, facilities operations, coaches, managers and sports trainers- who put in a huge amount of volunteer time which in turn saves enormous amounts of money for our club.

-However, our volunteer base is not limitless.
-To reduce volunteer burnout, some of our operations have been out-sourced at a cost to the organisation, either in terms of additional fixed overheads or a reduction in operational revenue.

 Our fees for 2025 have been set with these factors in mind.

 #### Registration Fees